7 innovative solutions for restoring the Great Barrier Reef

 Boats4Corals

 The Boats4Corals project is another initiative that is helping to dramatically scale up coral reef restoration efforts in the Whitsundays region of the Great Barrier Reef.
-At the heart of this project is the recognition that local communities possess invaluable skills, resources and passion that can be harnessed to drive impactful conservation outcomes and deliver coral larvae to degraded reef areas.
+At the heart of this project is the recognition that local communities possess invaluable skills, resources and passion.
+These can be harnessed to drive impactful conservation outcomes and deliver coral larvae to degraded reef areas.

 By empowering and equipping locals to play an active hands-on role, the Boats4Corals project is able to scale up restoration efforts far beyond what would be possible with a small team of researchers alone.
 It's a brilliant example of how tapping into community knowledge and capacity can supercharge conservation initiatives.